-The United States formally withdrew from the TPPA in January 2017, killing the agreement.
-There is now a dangerous possibility that an agreement based on the TPPA will go ahead without the US.
+The United States formally withdrew from the original TPPA in January 2017, killing the agreement.
+It now appears likely that an agreement based on the TPPA (known originally as the TPPA-11, then rebranded as the CPTPP) will go ahead.

 When it first became obvious that the US was going to pull out of the TPPA, there was some discussion from the remaining countries about a new agreement going ahead without the US.
 The idea was initially widely dismissed, not least of which by Japan’s Prime Minister, Shinzo Abe, who described such an agreement as “meaningless“.

 From a New Zealand perspective, it is easy to understand why this is the case.
 The whole point of the TPPA, according to its New Zealand backers, was to gain access to heavily protected US markets.
 As it happened, we achieved only limited improvements in dairy access to the US, and the overall economic economic benefits were seen to be marginal.
 In the end, the losses for the New Zealand public far outweighed the benefit the economic benefit.
 If an agreement based on the TPPA goes through without the United States, New Zealand will have sold out its sovereignty without the benefit of (limited) increases in US market access.
 As Professor Kelsey has written:

 “The economic modelling the government relied on to sell the TPPA last year had zero credibility and failed to account for the costs.
 Take the US out of that equation and any attempt to pitch the agreement as having net benefits to New Zealand is risible.”

 If the TPPA made no sense with the United States involved, it makes even less sense without them.